Beyond Weak Memory Consistency: The Challenges of Memory Persistency

 In this tutorial, we demonstrate three facets of persistency research:

-We present the formal persistency semantics of the ubiquitous Intel-x86 and ARMv8 CPU architectures.
+We present the formal persistency semantics of the ubiquitous Intel x86 architecture.

-We present persistent linearisability as a correctness condition for verifying persistent algorithms.
+We present persistent serializability and persistent linearisability as correctness conditions for persistent transactions and algorithms respectively.